sighupio/furyctl/docs/COMPATIBILITY_MATRIX.md

 # furyctl and SKD compatibility

-Note: Always use the latest `furyctl` version, we make sure that is compatible with all the last 3 minor KFD versions.
+Note: Always use the latest `furyctl` version, we make sure that is compatible with all the last 3 minor SKD versions.

 ## Warnings